darrac/docusaurus-test/docusaurus/docs/decorators.md

 ---

 `ngx-form-object` exposes three decorators: `Attribute()`, `BelongsTo()`, and `HasMany()`.
-You use one of these decorators to specify what kind of form controls will be created for different model properties.
+You can use one of these decorators to specify what kind of form controls should `FormObjectbuilder` create for different model properties.

 ## Attribute()
 `ExtendedFormControl`s will be created for model properties decorated with the `Attribute()` decorator.